Article updated, November 2023.

 Calm down, this is not as much work as you think it is.

 I got my nerd on and created a spreadsheet.
 It was much simpler to assess all the work I had.

-You’ve established your broad topic, sifted through your cluster content, let’s prep some pillar content!
+Once you’ve established your broad topic and sifted through your cluster content, you’re ready to prep some pillar content!